plaid/account-funding-tutorial/README.md

 };
  ```

 The `linkTokenParams` object represents the parameters we'll use to generate a Link token.
 The `products` variable refers to the array of products we're initializing Link with (defined on line 29 of this file).
 Note that the `products` array initially contains only `'auth'`, but the logic on line 30 ensures we also initialize with `'identity'`.
-This rationale behind this logic will be explained in a later section of the tutorial.
+This is because using Identity is optional in the app.

 Now let's move to the front end.
 Navigate to **client/src/services/link.tsx**.
 Take a look at the code that starts on line 63: